assumptionsofphysics/assumptionsofphysics.github.io/_problems/016-ProjectionAsMaxEnt.md

 *Physical significance.* The idea is that a quantum projection is essentially going from one equilibrium to another.
 As an analogy, suppose you have an open container of water.
-The number of water molecules in the container will fluctuate, therefore there is no single well defined.
+The number of water molecules in the container will fluctuate, therefore there is no single well defined number of water molecules.
 As we close the container, we change equilibrium (from grand canonical to canonical).
-Now the number of water molecules is well defined.
+Now the number of water molecules is well defined (but the chemical potential is not).
 The idea is to frame quantum projections in the same way.